coywil26/DIMPLE/README.md

 # Inputs

 ## Target gene file

-Targeted genes should be supplied in [fasta format](https://en.wikipedia.org/wiki/FASTA_format).
+Targeted genes should be supplied in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format).
 To allow DIMPLE to check for nonspecific amplification, include the entire plasmid sequence of the library generation construct in the file.

 The ORF can be specified in the fasta header for each target gene.
 If desired, the header should include the start and end positions of the gene in the plasmid, as follows: